bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

     eDirectory) can be synchronized.

-You can edit a configured external security system (not ivy Security System) directly in your :ref:`ivy-securitysystem-yaml` file or you can click on the name of the system to open the :ref:`engine-cockpit-security-system-detail` view.
+You can edit a configured external security system (not ivy Security System) directly in your :file:`ivy.yaml` file or you can click on the name of the system to open the :ref:`engine-cockpit-security-system-detail` view.

 .. figure:: images/engine-cockpit-security-system.png